|

 -

 If this doesn't work, be sure to scan the file for viruses.
-Make sure your macro heuristics scanning option is turned on.
-Ask your IT administrator how to do this.
+Make sure

 -